lightbulblighter/Rboxlo/README.md

 Some distinct features about Rboxlo:
  - Open source
  - Roblox years 2007 through 2017
- - Repository is under UNLICENSE, meaning that anybody can modify and re-distribute the code however they please
+ - The source code is dedicated to the public domain, with all waiver of copyright, meaning that anybody can do what they please with the Rboxlo framework.
  - All staff actions are [audited](https://www.rboxlo.xyz/audits/), as the lack of transparency is slowly becoming more and more of an issue within the old Roblox community

 # Copyright